-IFDHE envisions a society of oppression-free communities where all individuals reach their highest potential for health.
+IFDHE envisions a society of equitable communities where all individuals reach their highest potential for health.

 IFDHE advances health equity, diversity, and inclusion by supporting hospitals, health care organizations, and the patients and communities they serve as a trusted partner by disseminating evidence-informed practices, resources and innovations that lead to sustainable transformation in health care.